ooples/pine_script_docs/source/concepts/Time.rst

 - The `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__
-  variable returns the timestamp of each bar's opening time in `UNIX time <https://en.wikipedia.org/wiki/Unix_time>`__ [#millis]_ which is independent of the timezone selected by the user on his chart.
+  variable returns the timestamp of each bar's opening time in `UNIX time <https://en.wikipedia.org/wiki/Unix_time>`__ [#millis]_.
+It is independent of the timezone selected by the user on his chart.
-  In this case, our chart's time zone setting is the exchange time zone, so whatever symbol is on the chart, its exchange time zone will be used.
+  In this case, the **chart's** time zone setting is the exchange time zone, so whatever symbol is on the chart, its exchange time zone will be used for the display of the date and time values on the chart's cursor.
-  In this case the NASDAQ's time zone is UTC-4.
-While this affect the chart's display of date/time values, it has no impact on the value of `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__ plotted by the script.
+  The NASDAQ's time zone is UTC-4, but this only affects the chart's display of date/time values; it has no impact on the value of `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__ plotted by the script.
 - The last value for the plot shown in the scale is the number of milliseconds that have passed since 00:00:00 UTC, 1 January, 1970.
   It corresponds to 16:30 on the 27th of September 2021.
 Because the chart is using the UTC-4 time zone (the NASDAQ's time zone), however,